Translations

 Introduction

 May 8th is Victory in Europe (VE) Day (for most World War II allies).
 The date falls on Saturday this year.
-Tomorrow is both VE Day (for the Soviet Union/Russia) and Mother's Day.
-“The Bad Swallowed Up in Victory” section will note a temporally sad event that will be tomorrow.
+Tomorrow is VE Day (for Russia, the former Soviet Union) and Mother's Day.
+The section “The Bad Swallowed Up in Victory” will emphasize a temporally sad event that will be tomorrow.

 I take pen in hand to write about the events of this week.
-As in life, the week includes the mundane, the good, and the bad (swallowed up in victory).
-I will write topically.
+As in life, it includes the mundane, the good, and the bad (swallowed up in victory).

 The Mundane

-5/2/2021, Sunday: it was Eastern Orthodox Easter.
-The Russians (Russian Orthodox) celebrated Easter (Resurrection Sunday, as I prefer to call it) on that day.
+Sunday, 5/2/2021, was Eastern Orthodox Easter.
+The Eastern Orthodox and Russian Orthodox celebrated Easter (or Resurrection Sunday, as I prefer to call it) on that day.

-I still work at home Monday through Wednesday and at office Thursday and Friday.
-Mrs. Appalachian Irishman still drives to and from her job daily, by herself.
+I still work at home, Monday through Wednesday, and at the office, Thursday and Friday.
+Mrs. Appalachian Irishman still drives to and from her job daily by herself.

-5/3/2021, Monday: I arranged my every-four-week chiropractic appointment during my revised lunch hour.
-My wife tried to keep our usual, about 4 PM, appointment.
-Various traffic congestion and a wreck (not her) delayed her.
-She got there late but had her adjustment.
+Monday, 5/3/2021: I arranged an every-four-week chiropractic appointment during my revised lunch hour.
+My wife tried to keep her usual, about 4 PM, appointment.
+Various traffic congestions and a wreck (not involving her) delayed her.
+She arrived late but made her appointment.

-5/4/2021, Tuesday: working from home, I decided to take a break, to get mail from the mailbox.
+Tuesday, 5/4/2021: Working from home, I decided to take a break to check the mail in the mailbox.
 My timing was perfect!
-The “speeding school bus” that comes around about 3 PM came by, while I was at the mailbox.
-I tried to flag him to stop, so I could ask him to slow down!
+The speeding school bus that comes around about 3 PM sped by, while I was at the mailbox.
+I tried to flag down the driver, so I could ask him to slow down!
 He waved and kept going.
-I called the folks that control his income the next day.
+The next day, I called the folks that control his income.
 I wonder if that will slow him down.

 The Good

-5/3/2021, Monday: a friend, whom I have known since Walters State Community College days, attained another year older that day.
-Instead of calling, I e-mail him, including my friend, whom I can't recall ever not knowing.
+Monday, 5/3/2021: A friend, whom I have known since our days at Walters State Community College, attained another year older.
+Instead of calling, I emailed him.
+I included a friend, whom I can't recall ever not knowing.
 My friends and their families are doing well enough.
 We may get “the gang” together one of these days.
 We will see.

-5/5/2021, Wednesday: I called my "adopted sister."
-She is nine years older than me.
+Wednesday, 5/5/2021: I called my “adopted sister.”
+She is just over eight years older than me.
 Her family and she live in Charleston, Missouri.
 I have written about them before.
 The anniversary of her birth was that day.
 I called after work.
-We talked over an hour.
+We talked for over an hour.
 She has her “whatevers,” which are worse than mine.
-Her mother, who is my "adoptive mother," is doing as well as she can, considering her age.
-I spoke with her son (my "nephew") also.
-I wish time and distance were not so great.
+Her mother, who is my “adoptive mother,” is doing as well as she can, considering her age.
+I also spoke with her son (my “nephew”).
+I wish that time and distance were not so great.
 I'd like to see my Charleston, Missouri, family in person.

-5/6/2021, Thursday: my youngest brother and his wife celebrated their wedding anniversary.
-They were wed on 5/6/2000.
+Thursday, 5/6/2021: My youngest brother and his wife celebrated their wedding anniversary.
+They were married on 5/6/2000.
 I performed the ceremony.
 I have written about the details before.
-I hope they had a good anniversary, for a work-a-day.
-The daughter, of my friend (mentioned above, whose birthday was Monday) and his wife, had her birthday on 5/6/2021.
-I think, if memory serves, that she attained the grand age of 30.
+I hope that they had a good anniversary, despite it falling on a workday.
+Also, that day, the daughter of my friend (mentioned above, whose birthday was Monday) and his wife celebrated her birthday.
+If memory serves, I think that she attained the grand age of 30.

-5/7/2021, Friday: the age 85 husband of one of my cousins left this world, while their daughter held his hand.
-He was an outstanding man and Christian.
+Friday, 5/7/2021: At 85, the husband of one of my paternal first cousins left this world, while their daughter held his hand.
+He was an outstanding Christian.
 His legacy will continue.
 I regret that time and distance, among other things, have not allowed me to see my cousin and her husband in several years.
-The last time that we saw each other was when another cousin and her husband held a family gathering, at their home.
-We all had a great time of reunion that day!
+The last time that we saw each other was when another cousin and her husband held a family gathering at their home.
+We all had a great time at the reunion that day!

-5/9/2021, Sunday, will be his memorial service.
+Tomorrow, Sunday, 5/9/2021, will be his memorial service.
 I doubt that we will be able to attend.
-I have been collecting shovel loads of tree pollen, for many days, in my throat.
+For many days, I have been collecting shovel loads of tree pollen in my throat.
 The loads are going away (as I state politely).
-I do not think it wise to share my tree pollen infestation (i.e., case of the snots) with anyone, tomorrow.
+Tomorrow, I do not think it wise to share my tree pollen infestation (i.e., case of the snots) with anyone.
 I will be present in mind, heart, and spirit.
-I hope to be able to speak with my cousin, by phone at least, soon.
+Soon, I hope to talk with my cousin, at least by phone.

 Conclusion

-The heavenly “circle” is becoming more completely formed.
-The husband of my cousin is the most recent one to join that heavenly circle.
-His loss in this earthly circle is sad.
-His presence in the heavenly circle is joyful.
+The heavenly circle, however, is being formed more completely.
+My first cousin's husband is the most recent addition to the heavenly family circle.
+His loss in the earthly family circle is sad.
+His presence in the heavenly family circle is joyful.

 But someone will ask, “How are the dead raised?
 With what kind of body will they come?”
 How foolish!
 What you sow does not come to life unless it dies.
 When you sow, you do not plant the body that will be, but just a seed, perhaps of wheat or of something else.
 But God gives it a body as he has determined, and to each kind of seed he gives its own body.
 Not all flesh is the same: people have one kind of flesh, animals have another, birds another and fish another.
 There are also heavenly bodies and there are earthly bodies; but the splendor of the heavenly bodies is one kind, and the splendor of the earthly bodies is another.
 The sun has one kind of splendor, the moon another, and the stars another; and star differs from star in splendor.